chrislattman/test-mongodb/README.md

 Use the provided Makefile to run the examples.

+- While MongoDB is written in C++, there is a C driver available
 - To view the contents of this database from the command line, run `docker exec -it mongodb mongosh`
     - In the mongosh shell run `use mydb` and then run your commands as `db.customers.<command>`
 - To view the contents of this database in a GUI, use MongoDB Compass